OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 ### Aristotle

+*Warning: If you want only the hands-on part, stop here and go to "First Steps"*

 Aristotle's logical work is collected in the six texts that are collectively known as the Organon.
 Two of these texts in particular, namely the Prior Analytics and De Interpretatione, contain the heart of Aristotle's treatment of judgments and formal inference, and it is principally this part of Aristotle's works that is about term logic.

 ![Aristotle](https://s3.amazonaws.com/garagelabio/logic_programming/aristotle.jpeg)